Back from the Dead (Spinal Tap album): Packaging and artwork

-The CD/DVD version of the album featured a card stock foldout from which a diorama of a "stage" could be assembled with cut outs of all three band members depicted as action figures.
-A representation of the famed model of Stonehenge sat in the middle, flanked by images of the upraised hands of concertgoers.
+The CD/DVD version of the album features a card stock foldout from which a diorama of a "stage" can be assembled, with cut outs of all three band members depicted as action figures.
+A representation of the famed model of Stonehenge sits in the middle, flanked by images of the upraised hands of concertgoers.
 The band members demonstrated the packaging during an appearance on The Tonight Show with Conan O'Brien.

 Release and reception

 Back from the Dead was released on June 16, 2009.
 The album is packaged with a DVD featuring commentary on each of the album's tracks.
 Preceding the album's release, it was streamed for free by Entertainment Weekly and Spinner.
 An exclusive version of Back from the Dead was made available through Amazon MP3, featuring a newly recorded version of "(Listen to the) Flower People" in its original style.
 An additional track, "Saucy Jack", was released through the official Spın̈al Tap website.
 Fifteen of the songs have been released as downloadable content for the Rock Band video game series, along with "Short and Sweet" appearing as a packaged song in Lego Rock Band.

 While AllMusic reviewer Stephen Thomas Erlewine felt that the straightforward approach of the re-recorded songs hurt the remakes, which "pale next to the originals", he wrote that the new songs are "top-notch, eclipsing the often forced Break Like the Wind, and striking the right balance between parody and real rock & roll.
 They're the reason to hear Back from the Dead, which otherwise is just a tad too satisfied with its own humor for its own good."
 Back from the Dead was nominated for Best Comedy Album for the 52nd Grammy Awards.